 Milton is dominated by a Tesco at the southern edge of the village.
 Their site also includes cash dispensers of all varieties, limited re-cycling facilities, the only petrol station in the village and a dry cleaners.

 Other than that there are two small parades of shops.
-One on the high street includes a One Stop general store which is open all hours and also provides a newspaper delivery service, a combined Indian and Pizza takeaway (tel 861948), a branch of the Cambridge Building Society, a florist (tel 725125), a bakery (tel 864173) which also offers sandwiches, hot pies etc, and Harmony hair and beauty salon(tel 863636).
+One on the high street includes a One Stop general store which is open all hours and also provides a newspaper delivery service, a combined Indian and Pizza takeaway (tel 861948), a florist (tel 725125), a bakery (tel 864173) which also offers sandwiches, hot pies etc, and Harmony hair and beauty salon(tel 863636).

 The other parade is on Coles Road.
-There you will find the village Post Office/Corner Shop which is also sells newspaper and magazines, sandwiches, pies and rolls, milk, cards, stationery, sweets, drinks, ice creams, and toys and other gifts, takes in dry cleaning and offers a photocopying service.
+There you will find the village Post Office which is also sells cards and stationery.
 They also offer newspaper delivery.
 Across the road you’ll find Katana, a mens hairdresser’s (tel 864317), and Shiralee, a clothing and fabric alteration shop (tel 862408).